Sidx-sys/GA-for-Parameter-Optimization/README.md

 ### Fitness Function

 If there is something that we have changed numerous times throughout the making of our GA, it is the fitness function that we've used.
-The arguments to our fitness functions were the training and the validation mean squared errors of the given vector, that that we got from making0 API calls.
+The arguments to our fitness functions were the training and the validation mean squared errors of the given vector, that that we got from making API calls.

 A lot of thought went into what the fitness function should be, keeping in mind how far apart on average the `training_mse` and `validation_mse` were for the current generation.
 Based on which one we chose to reduce or increase, we would modify the fitness function.

 Initially, when we started out with the **overfit vector**, it had a high `validation_mse`(3e11) but a comparatively low `training_mse`(1e10).
 So here, our focus was to balance out the `validation_mse` and the `training_mse`.
 This could be achieved by making them meet at some middle ground, which would require that we incentivize reduction in the `validation_mse` and increase in the `training_mse`.
 As in the conventional GA, our GA's objective was to come up with vectors that maximize the output of the fitness function.

-The first fitness function we used was $\frac{1}{0.8v+0.2t}$ where `v` is the `validation_mse` and `t` is `training_mse`.
-Our objective was to provide the GA more incentive to reduce the `validation_mse` than to reduce the `training_mse`.
-However, this fitness function didn't achieve the results we hoped for.

 So we decided to take up a 2 step process.

 The first step was intentionally make the GA want to reduce `training_mse` and increase the `validation_mse`.
-We achieved this by using $\frac{t}{v^2}$ as our fitness function.
-This function heavily rewards decrease in the `validation_mse` while penalizing decrease in `training_mse`.
-We ran this for a few generations and monitored the average fitness of each generation till the `training_mse` and `validation_mse` evened out.
-Once we achieved this balance, we could no longer rely on this fitness function as it would keep increasing the `training_mse`.

 Onto the second step, since we had now balanced out the `training_mse` and `validation_mse`, simply reducing them both together seemed like the obvious next step.
-So we used $\frac{1}{xt+yv}$ as out fitness function, varying the values of $x$ and $y$ based on the values of `validation_mse` and `training_mse` that we got for the previous generation.

 ```python
 train_mse = []